metasoarous/posterior-subset/README.md

 1. Counting the number of samples in your file
 2. Computing from this the fraction of samples to keep given the desired number of output samples
 3. Doing a second pass through the file where, for each sequence:
-    a.
-If adding the sequence to the output file makes the ratio of sequences included closer to the goal ratio we include it
+    1. If adding the sequence to the output file makes the ratio of sequences included closer to the goal ratio we include it
-    b.
-If not, we leave it out
+    2. If not, we leave it out

 This gives us an evenly distributed selection of samples from the larger collection.